Join the search

 What does it mean to be a Citizen Scientist?

-After receiving your Test Kit, you're set to conduct water sampling anytime between October 1 and November 30, 2024.
+If you are selected to joing the search, you’ll need to conduct water sampling anytime between October 1 and November 30, 2024.
 The process is straightforward: simply choose a convenient date within this period to visit your chosen site, collect two water samples, and send them back to our lab for analysis.

 For a nice recap of what’s involved, take a look at our field video featuring Josh Griffiths, Senior Wildlife Ecologist, EnviroDNA: